Lesley Manville’s Princess Margaret Nearly Steals ‘The Crown’

 Years of hurt are dredged up because her niece Anne is being allowed what Margaret was not: “The situation is identical except for the outcome.”
 Letting her sister have it with both barrels is part of this tour de force that has echoes of what Bonham Carter and Kirby did before her.
 Whereas affairs and a monarchy shakeup take up the majority of this season, this sisterly bond commands our attention.

-Even though Manville only became a household name since cooly eviscerating Day-Lewis in Phantom Menace, she has been building an impressive resume across TV, film, and theater since the mid-70s. ("Don’t pick a fight with me, you certainly won’t come out alive.
+Even though Manville only became a household name since eviscerating Day-Lewis in Phantom Menace, she has been building an impressive resume across TV, film, and theater since the mid-1970s. (“Don’t pick a fight with me, you certainly won’t come out alive.
 I’ll go right through you, and it’ll be you who ends up on the floor.
-Understood?” is a line reading I think about a lot)
+Understood?” is a line reading I think about a lot.)

 Getting to play an 18th-century French noblewoman receiving sexual pleasure in the new Dangerous Liaisons adaptation on Starz, in the same year as Princess Margaret, is a treat for fans, new and old.
 This new iteration is a prequel that sees Manville as Marquise Genevieve de Merteuil, a woman who is about to find herself in the unique position of being blackmailed and offering to help a young woman trying to free herself of shitty circumstances.